 How to use the real-time camera or upload a photo

-You can also tap the images icon at the bottom left to get Google Translate to scan a photo you already took — you’ll be prompted to choose from your gallery app.
+You can also tap the Import icon at the bottom right to get Google Translate to scan a photo you already took — you’ll be prompted to choose from your gallery app.

 How to use conversation mode